alphagov/govuk-design-system/src/components/generic-header/index.md

 ### Homepage link

-By default, the Generic header component links to `/`, which is the top level of your service’s domain.
+By default, the homepage link points to `/`, which is the top level of your service’s domain.
 You should customise the link to point to wherever makes the most sense for your service.

-### Do not show service name or navigation links in the Generic header component
+### Do not show navigation links in the Generic header component

-As with the GOV.UK header component, you should not use the Generic header component to show service name or navigation links.
-Use the [Service navigation component](/components/service-navigation) instead.
+As with the GOV.UK header component, you should not use the Generic header component to show navigation links.
+Use the [Service navigation component](/components/service-navigation) instead to let users navigate to different parts of your service and find useful links and tools.

 ## Research on this component